suryapeddineni/Inquire-Git/README.md

-# Introduction to Git
+# deep-dive Into Git

+## Most used version control system in software development

-Git is a version control system.
+Git is a distributed version control system.
 Git is like Key value store

 - Key --> Hashof the data